adsrmk/vitepress-latest/docs/en/guide/SSH.md

 # Connect to your workspace with SSH keys

+SSH keys are a secure way to connect to your server without using passwords.
+They use a **public/private key pair:** the private key stays on your device, while the public key is added to your server.
+This ensures that only someone with the private key can access the server, making logins both safer and faster.
+Using SSH keys also allows you to run commands, manage files, and work with tools like WP‑CLI or Composer without exposing your password.

 In this guide, we will use the [Termius application ↗](https://termius.com/index.html)￼ to generate an SSH key for secure server access.
 Termius is a widely-used SSH client that enables secure connections to remote servers via SSH keys or FTP.
 Its intuitive interface simplifies the management and organization of multiple server connections.